 Walk It Off

 When you work out, your body releases chemical messengers called endorphins, which make you feel good.
-Studies show that exercise can also help lower stress and relieve some UC symptoms.
+Studies show that exercise can also lower stress and relieve some UC symptoms.

 Take a Time Out